signalogic/SigSRF_SDK/README.md

 If no path is entered the default path is /usr.

-If needed, the Check / Verify option can be selected to generate a log for troubleshooting purposes.
+If needed, the Check / Verify option can be selected to generate a log for troubleshooting and tech support purposes.

-### co-CPU Users Guide
+## co-CPU Users Guide

 The <a href = "http://goo.gl/Vs1b3R" target="_blank")>co-CPU User Guide</a> provides detailed information about co-CPU and software installation, test and demo applications, build instructions, etc.

+## Technical Support

+Tech support for the co-CPU SDK is available from Signalogic at no charge via e-mail and Skype.